who we are.

 And we’re stronger together.

-That is why I joined the ethical move.
+That is why I joined The Ethical Move.
 I am still learning and by no means perfect, but if lots of us take imperfect steps forward, we can make real progress together.

-Maria Arango Kure (She/Her)
+Maria Arango Kure (She/They)

 Having studied and worked in marketing for the better part of the last decade I started becoming weary of a subject that was once fascinating and exciting.
 I saw companies and nonprofits alike prioritize metrics over people and be more concerned with hitting their target volume than with the quality of those interactions and the value they can provide, which gave me a grim outlook on the industry.

 For this reason, I decided to start all over, go back to school and get a fresh new perspective.
 I believe firmly that marketing has the potential to be a force for good and for change in the world, but in order for that to happen we need to behave responsibly.